Civil Service United FC

 Civil Service United Football Club-Civo (CIVO United), which represents Civil Services, is a Malawian football (soccer) club based in Lilongwe area 9, the team currently plays in the TNM Super League, the top division of Malawi football.
-The team is now led by an executive committee which is chaired by Mr Victor Lungu and the current General Secretary is Ronald Chiwaula.
-The technical panel is led by Franco Ndawa who is deputized by coach Elia Kananji.
+The team is now led by an executive committee which is chaired by Mr Victor Lungu and the current General Secretary is Edgar Chipalanjira.
+The technical panel is led by Wilson Chidati who is deputized by coach Charles Ben.

 In 1987 the team won the TNM Super League.

 Stadium

 Currently the team plays at the Civo Stadium.